Funding Request Program

 The funding will directly support individuals with cerebral palsy who have been a Member of CPKF for at least 3 months;

-One request per calendar year will be considered for each eligible Member; Registrations, payments, and activities must take place between January 1st 2018 and December 1st 2018.
+One request per calendar year will be considered for each eligible Member; Registrations, payments, and activities must take place within the calendar year.

 The request covers registration, lessons, and equipment rentals for adapted recreation programs or typical recreation programs

 Maximum amount funded will be $150 per calendar year.